aspose-font/Aspose.Font-Documentation/net/how-to-load-fonts/load-a-font-from-CFF-file/_index.md

     // Initialize FontDefinition object passing CFF as FontType value and using FontFileDefinition FontFileDefinition fileDef = new FontFileDefinition(new FileInfo(fontPath));

-    // based on FileInfo object, fileExtension value is calculated automatically from FileInfo fields.
+    // Based on FileInfo object, fileExtension value is calculated automatically from FileInfo fields.
     FontDefinition fontDef = new FontDefinition(FontType.CFF, fileDef);

     // Load the font